aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes_node_pool.html.markdown

 The rollout_policy mapping supports the following:

-* `max_unavailable` - (Optional, Deprecated from 1.185.0) Maximum number of unavailable nodes during rolling upgrade.
+* `max_unavailable` - (Optional, Deprecated since 1.185.0) Maximum number of unavailable nodes during rolling upgrade.
 The value of this field should be greater than `0`, and if it's set to a number less than or equal to `0`, the default setting will be used.
 Please use `max_parallelism` to instead it from provider version 1.185.0.

 ### `rolling_policy`